Three Q/A from QUORA (on brain, philosophy, QM, NDE, consciousness)

 2. How does the theory of quantum mechanics affect our picture of consciousness?

 That means that there is not even an approximation between the theory of QM and reality per se.
-It would be a category mistake to relate one to the other, unless using such exercise as an analogy or suggestion.
-In this sense, there are two or three things that can be said: 1) reality/consciousness is limitless, like the referent (or an aspect thereof) of QM, but the former is un-measurable, unlike QM which is amenable to measurement/quantification and statistical verifiability.
+It would be a category mistake to relate one to the other, unless using such exercise as an analogy.
+In this sense, there are two or three things that can be said: 1) Reality/consciousness is limitless, like the referent (or an aspect thereof) of QM, but the former is un-measurable, unlike QM which is amenable to measurement/quantification and statistical verifiability.
 2) Reality is non-local (Bell’s theorem), like QM.
 3) Consciousness/reality does not depend on anything, while QM is theory-dependent.

 3. What are some scientific arguments for consciousness being able to preserve itself after the death of body?